210503-Reston-NET/trainer-code/6-angular/RRAngular/angular-notes.md

    1. @Input decorator, you can pass info from parent component to child component, so you can set the value of child fields in the parent component
    2. @Output decorator, for passing info from child to parent
 3. Some form of subscription, you would have a service with an observable that contains data that you share amongst components, this is what the auth service utilizes in auth 0 to check whether a person is logged in or not

+### Pipes

+Pipes are used to transform data, like strings, currency amounts, etc, for display.
+Pipes can do other things, like the async pipe, that forces an Observable/Promise to execute and takes the result.
+To apply a pipe, you use the | operator.
+You can also create custom pipes for data transformation.

+- Some useful pipes:
+  - aynsc pipe (to execute observables and promises to get their values)
+  - json pipe (to check the model/representation that you're receiving.)

+### Filters

+A way for you to select data you care about.
+The exists a filter method that allows you to filter out data, from a list (not angular specific, it's actually JS).
+Filters have a read only access to your data.